 Missing child incidents are extremely worrying for all concerned.
 Part of managing the incidents is to try to keep everyone as calm as possible.
 The staff will feel worried about the child; especially the member of staff who was responsible for the child whilst on the outing.
 They may blame themselves and their feelings of anxiety and distress will rise as the length of time that the child is missing increases.
 Nursery Manager should ensure that the staff feel supported while they are feeling vulnerable.

 The parents will feel angry and fraught.
 They may want to blame staff and single out one member over others; they may direct anger at the nursery manager.
-When dealing with a distraught and angry parent there should always be one members of staff.
-No matter how much understandable the parent’s anger may be, aggression or threats against staff are not tolerated and security should be called.
+No matter how understandable the parent’s anger may be, aggression or threats against staff are not tolerated and security should be called.

 The other children are also sensitive to what is going on around them.
 They too may be worried.
 The remaining staff caring for the children need to focus on their needs and must not discuss the incident in front of them.
 They should answer children’s questions honestly but also reassure them.